kubernetes-sigs/cloud-provider-azure/docs/cloud-provider-config.md

 ### excludeMasterFromStandardLB

-Master nodes would not add to the backends of Azure loadbalancer (ALB) if `excludeMasterFromStandardLB` is set.
+Master nodes would not add to the backends of Azure LoadBalancer (ALB) if `excludeMasterFromStandardLB` is set.

 By default, if nodes are labeled with `node-role.kubernetes.io/master`, they would also be excluded from ALB.
 If you want adding the master nodes to ALB, `excludeMasterFromStandardLB` should be set to false and label `node-role.kubernetes.io/master` should be removed if it has already been applied.